2017-18 RPP Task Force Budget Recommendations

 While the proposed CSU budget is short of the Board of Trustees’ request, we are grateful for the addition of new funds and the ongoing support of the governor and legislature.
 It is anticipated that a final CSU budget will not be available until sometime in July.

 The California Faculty Association (CFA) and the CSU reached a multi-year agreement in April 2016.
-Under the agreement, faculty employees will receive a 5 percent general salary increase (GSI) on June 30, 2016, a 2 percent GSI on July 1, 2016, and a 3.5 percent GSI on July 1, 2017.
+Under the agreement, faculty employees will receive a 3.5 percent general salary increase (GSI) on July 1, 2017.
 The agreement also includes a 2.65 percent service salary increase (SSI) for all eligible faculty employees in fiscal year 2017-18.
-This agreement was ratified by CFA members in early May 2016 and approved by the CSU Board of Trustees in late May.

 Each year salary savings associated with anticipated retirements are projected as part of the Division of Academic Affairs budget planning for the subsequent year.
-The recent contract settlement means that some faculty contemplating retirement may defer retirement for at least a year in order to add the 7% increase to their retirement benefits.
+As in 2016-17, some faculty contemplating retirement may defer retirement for at least a year in order to add the 3.5 percent increase to their retirement benefits.
 The Division of Academic Affairs had been projecting salary savings but in this situation, some portion may not be available.
-This may create a cash flow problem for the division in 2016-17.
-This situation may balance out in a subsequent year if there is an increase in retirements but it will likely mean belt tightening for the academic division in 2016-17.
+This may create a cash flow problem for the division in 2017-18.
+This situation may balance out in a subsequent year if there is an increase in retirements but it will likely mean belt tightening for the academic division in 2017-18.

 Divisional Budget Planning

-While the CSU is projecting to receive incremental funding in 2016-17, all of the funding is earmarked for specific purposes such as compensation increases, enrollment increases, and mandatory cost increases.
-There are no truly discretionary funds available to divisions.
-As such, the operating divisions were told very early in the spring to expect a status quo budget for 2016-17.
+While CSULB is projected to receive incremental funding in 2017-18, all of the funding is earmarked for specific purposes such as compensation increases, the Graduation Initiative 2025, and mandatory cost increases.
+There are no truly new discretionary funds available to divisions.
+As such, the operating divisions were told very early in the spring to expect a status quo budget for 2017-18.
 No budget reductions or funding augmentations should be anticipated.
-Therefore, divisions were not asked to develop specific expenditure plans for 2016-17 nor were budget hearings conducted as in prior budget cycles.
+Therefore, divisions were not asked to develop specific expenditure plans for 2017-18 nor were budget hearings conducted as in prior budget cycles.

 Recommendations of the Resource Planning Task Force

-For 2016-17, the campus funded enrollment target has been established at 28,692 resident FTES, an increase of 265 FTES or 0.9 percent over our 2015-16 target.
-At this time, the campus enrollment plans for 2016-17 are based on our resident FTES to come in approximately 0.5 percent over target for 2016-17.
-This increased enrollment contributes positively to our net budget as it generates additional fee revenue.
+For 2017-18, the campus funded enrollment target remains unchanged from the 2016-17 target of 28,814 resident FTES.
+At this time, the campus enrollment plans for 2017-18 are based on our resident FTES to come in right at target or just slightly above target.
+Any increased enrollment contributes positively to our net budget as it generates additional fee revenue.

 The CSU continues to face a set of key issues.
-Understandably, this year compensation has been the focus of a great deal of attention.
-Graduation rates and time to degree have attracted the attention of the governor.
+Graduation rates and time to degree continue to be discussed systemwide and in Sacramento.
 Deferred maintenance and capital funding are continuing important issues.
-Of note, however, is that some analysts are concerned with a risk of economic downturn in 2017-18, which may affect the system’s ability to garner new funding for these very important priorities.
+Of note, however, is that some analysts are concerned with the possible effect of major changes in federal policy, especially changes to federal health care programs.
+Also of concern is a risk of economic downturn in 2017-18 and beyond, which may affect the system’s ability to garner new funding for these very important priorities.

 The Task Force would like to acknowledge the continued hard work and resolve shown by the entire university community.
 CSULB remains a vital, premiere institution of higher education.
 This would not be possible without the energy, creativity, dedication and positive attitude of our faculty, staff and students.